Shepherdjen/codettesbootcamp2022/index.md

-##10.2 Setup Dev Environment for ESP32 S2
+### 10.2 Setup Dev Environment for ESP32 S2
-Day 1 one was an online session.
+the first session was an online session.
 The teacher went over the slides and instructed the students to set up our  dev environment for the esp32 s2 using the instructions from slide 13.